pcuci/meteor-santa/design.md

 ## CLI app UX
 Imagine one command line interface on a computer, and the computer is passed around for everyone to type in their names and identify who they don't want to receive a present from (the better half).

-## Web/mobile app UX
+## Web/mobile app UX, a "God" interface
-Same as the CLI, with familiar UI components
+Same as the CLI, with familiar UI components.
+All users use same terminal to interact with the system, or the host does all the work for everyone and communicates the matches.

 ## Real-time personalized private experience for each participant